Columbia University in the City of New York

 Yield rate

-Of those accepted, 62% ended up enrolling at Columbia University, making their yield rate Very High.
+Of those accepted, 62% ended up enrolling at Columbia University in the City of New York, making their yield rate Very High.
 The yield rate is the percentage of accepted students who enroll at the school.
 You can use the yield rate to find out how coveted a school is for the students who apply to it.

 Application Factors

-You can increase your chances of getting into Columbia University by looking at what the school considers during the application process.
+You can increase your chances of getting into Columbia University in the City of New York by looking at what the school considers during the application process.

 Here are the things Columbia considers: